Speculation: History

+brought speculation into disrepute in early-18th century Europe.

-With the appearance of the stock ticker machine in 1867, which removed the need for traders to be physically present on the stock exchange floor, stock speculation underwent a dramatic expansion through the end of the 1920s.
+After 1867 the appearance of the stock ticker machine in New York removed the need for traders to physically visit the stock-exchange floor, and stock speculation underwent a dramatic expansion through the end of the 1920s.
 The number of shareholders increased, perhaps, from 4.4 million in 1900 to 26 million in 1932.

 Speculation vs. investment

 The view of what distinguishes investment from speculation and speculation from excessive speculation varies widely among pundits, legislators and academics.
 Some sources note that speculation is simply a higher-risk form of investment.
 Others define speculation more narrowly as positions not characterized as hedging.
 The U.S. Commodity Futures Trading Commission defines a speculator as "a trader who does not hedge, but who trades with the objective of achieving profits through the successful anticipation of price movements".
 The agency emphasizes that speculators serve important market functions, but defines excessive speculation as harmful to the proper functioning of futures markets.

 According to Benjamin Graham in The Intelligent Investor, the prototypical defensive investor is "one interested chiefly in safety plus freedom from bother".
 He adds that "some speculation is necessary and unavoidable, for, in many common-stock situations, there are substantial possibilities of both profit and loss, and the risks therein must be assumed by someone."
 Thus, many long-term investors, even those who buy and hold for decades, may be classified as speculators, excepting only the rare few who are primarily motivated by income or safety of principal and not eventually selling at a profit.